ivanbelzen/PhyRepID/docs/supplement_documentation.md

  - human_protein_cnt: \<integer>
 Number of human proteins in the orthologous group.

-## Sup.
-Table 3: Human branch only
+## Sup. table 3: Human branch only

+File made during **Post-processing - generate_phyrepid_results_human**

+First columns are the same as in Sup. table 1.

 Ranking: filtered on duplication_score > 0 and sorted by human_frac, descending.

-First columns are the same as with SupTable1.

  - gene_symbol
  - identifier